Ben Foakes is relieved after a timely century gives him confidence in his Test credentials.

 “I think it’s just that I’ve been a little bit out of touch,” he said of his performance at Lord’s last week.
 “I haven’t been lining it up as well as I’d like in the last couple of Championship games and then in the first one at Lord’s.
 So for me it was just working out how to do that better.
 That’s what I worked on between these two games.
 And I felt like I did line it up better and play better.”

 “Because it’s not my natural game, it’s just trying to work out how to play best.
 And I think sometimes I haven’t got the balance right because I’m not an explosive batter.
 If I’m trying to get the score up I can start pushing at the ball and things like that and playing at balls I shouldn’t be.
-It’s been really clear, obviously practising in a different way for that role, but also being really clear when I am just going to bat or when I have to push the button… how I’m going to do it.
+It’s been really clear, obviously practicing in a different way for that role, but also being really clear when I am just going to bat or when I have to push the button… how I’m going to do it.
 Don’t just throw my bat outside off stump.
 I’m happy to get out if I’m doing this or this, but not just giving it away.”